openstack/ceilometer/doc/source/architecture.rst

 5. kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.
 6. file, which publishes samples to a file with specified name and location;
-7. database, which stores samples/events to the legacy ceilometer database system.
+7. database, which stores samples to the legacy ceilometer database system.

 Storing/Accessing the data